 In addition to hormonal changes, the quality of your sleep also plays a crucial role in weight loss.
 Factors such as sleep duration, sleep disorders, and sleep disturbances can all impact your ability to lose weight and maintain a healthy body weight.
 Poor sleep quality has been linked to an increased risk of obesity and weight gain.
 It can also affect your energy levels, motivation, and overall ability to engage in physical activity, further hindering your weight loss progress.

 To support your weight loss goals, it is essential to prioritize sleep and ensure you are getting enough high-quality sleep each night.
 Aim for 7-9 hours of sleep per night, establish a regular sleep schedule, create a comfortable sleep environment, and practice relaxation techniques before bed.
-By improving your sleep habits, you can enhance your weight loss journey and contribute to a healthier overall.
+By improving your sleep habits, you can enhance your weight loss journey and contribute to a healthier lifestyle overall.

 The Role of Hormones in Sleep and Weight Loss